EricWVGG/sanity-nextjs-do-deploy/README.md

 })
 ```

-You can customize the "toast" popup messaging with the following options:
+You can customize the "toast" popup messaging, and change the NextJS api endpoint (more on that later), with the following options:

 ```typescript
 const deployOptions = {